bodkheAkash/bodkheAkash/README.md

 ## I am Pursuing C-DAC(DAC).
-I have done my engineering in civi from bapurao deshmukh college of engineering, i want to move my carrier in cloud and devops (Full Stack Developer ) field i have grasp knowledge about cloud and devops field, now i am very much passionate about Cloud technology , linux ,Devops...
+I have done my engineering in civil from bapurao deshmukh college of engineering, i want to move my carrier in cloud and devops (Full Stack Developer ) field i have grasp knowledge about cloud and devops field, now i am very much passionate about Cloud technology , linux ,Devops...
 ## !!
 Be Helpful, keep your feet on the ground and keep reaching for stars. !! ##

 - 🔭 I'm a CDAC certified guy